BOARD OF DIRECTORS AND STAFF

 Michael Jenks – Secretary Treasurer

 Michael Jenks’ family is originally from Atka, Alaska, his grandmother was Alice Petrivelli.
 Born and raised in Anchorage, Michael honorably served 4 years as a Combat Engineer in the United States Marine Corps.
 He then earned a Bachelor’s in Social Science followed by a Master of Business Administration degree.
 Michael currently works as a Realtor for Berkshire Hathaway Alaska, Stay at Home Dad, consultant for Southcentral Foundation, founder of Anchorage Dads Group, and owns a last mile delivery business in Phoenix, AZ.

 Colleen Dushkin lives in Anchorage with her husband and two children.
 She currently serves as the Executive Director for the Association of Alaska Housing Authorities, a 501(c)3 membership organization that provides advocacy and education for state and national policy issues, and training and technical assistance to increase capacity of Tribes and Housing Authorities across the state and Hawaii.
 Colleen was elected to The Aleut Corporation Board of Directors in 2018.

 Julie Toomey was born and raised in Kenai, Alaska, and is the daughter of Jim and Joanne Jenckes (Mack).
-Julie is a tribal member of the Agdaagux tribe of King Cove and enjoys visiting her grandparents who still live there.
+Julie is a tribal member of the Agdaagux tribe of King Cove and enjoys visiting her grandmother who still lives there.
 Julie was a scholarship recipient of The Aleut Foundation and holds a degree in applied linguistics from Trinity Western University.
 She was a teacher in South Korea and Hawaii before starting her own business in Seattle with her husband.
-Her business provided her with a decade of successful executive experience prior to becoming The Aleut Foundation Executive Director.
+Her business provided her with a decade of executive experience prior to coming to The Aleut Foundation.